The key principle of optimization is this:

 So in the end, you look at these possibilities:

-The equations at this point will always be linear in the differentials, so think of this is a system of linear equations in the variables dx and dy.
+The equations at this point are linear in the differentials (and they always must be), so think of this is a system of linear equations in the variables dx and dy.
 There are various methods for solving systems of linear equations; I'll use the method of addition aka elimination, but any other method should work just as well.
 So ½y dx + ½x dy = 0 becomes 2xy dx + 2x2 dy = 0 (multiplying both sides by 4x), while 2x dx + 2y dy = 0 becomes 2xy dx + 2y2 dy = 0 (multiplying both sides by y).
 Subtracting these equations gives (2x2 − 2y2) dy = 0, so either dy = 0 or x2 = y2.
 Now, x and y can change freely as long as they're positive, but we have limiting cases: x → 0+ and y → 0+.
 Since x2 + y2 = 400, we see that x2 → 400, so x → 20, as y → 0.
 Similarly, y → 20 as x → 0.
 In those cases, A = ½xy → 0.
 On the other hand, if x2 = y2, then x = y, so x, y = 10√2, since x2 + y2 = 400.
 In that case, A = ½xy = 100.